|Approved By and Date:||Board of Trustees||12-10-2015|

 - If sick leave is not transferred, unused sick leave will go into a “sick leave bank” for up to five years.
 If the employee gains employment with another State agency during that time, the unused sick leave will once again become available to the employee.
 If other State agency employment is not gained, the unused sick leave will be forfeited at the end of five years.

 Bonus leave eligibility and use criteria must comply with the requirements established at the time of the award by the General Assembly, the State Board of Community Colleges, and Stanly Community College.

-Bonus leave requires an Application for Leave and requests must follow all procedural guidelines.
+Bonus leave requests must follow all procedural guidelines.
 An employee may use bonus leave for any reason.

 The following are considered holidays for all employees: